 Did you know that the maximum amount of air your lungs can hold—your total lung capacity—is about 6 liters?
 That is about three large soda bottles.

-Measuring Lung Capacity
+How Is Lung Capacity Measured?

+Spirometry is a diagnostic test that provides different measures of lung capacity.
 Often used to diagnose chronic obstructive pulmonary disorder (COPD) or asthma, spirometry results are also used to see if your breathing has improved after treatment for a lung condition.

-Some examples of spirometry measurements your healthcare provider will look at:
+Some examples of spirometry measurements are: